 Without a strong structure and regulated living environment, many people find it difficult to stay sober, even after doing quite well in rehab.
 In fact, most people who relapse do so in their first year outside of treatment.
 Having strong support and a structured life are both critical ingredients for long-term sobriety.
 Understanding why sober livings often have certain rules can help you remain committed to your newfound recovery path in your sober living house.

-Below are some of the most common rules in sober living houses, as well as some brief explanations for why these rules exist.
+Below are some of the most common sober living house rules, as well as some brief explanations for why these rules exist.

 Remaining Clean and Sober